Sky · TV / Mobile / Gaming · 0→1 MVP → Platform

 Confirm before submit, not auto-submit

-The default pattern in many mobile games is auto-submit: tap your answer and it locks in.
-We chose the two-tap pattern (select, then confirm) after competitor research and playing through similar games ourselves.
-Auto-submit punishes misclicks, and with a countdown running and people shouting across the room those happen constantly.
-The extra tap is a small price to protect the player from an irreversible mistake at second 3.
+Most mobile games auto-submit: tap and it locks in.
+After competitor research, we chose select-then-confirm.
+With a countdown running and people shouting across the room, misclicks are constant, so the extra tap protects the player from an irreversible mistake at second 3.

 QR code, not a typed room code

-The long-term plan is both: QR as the default, a typed code as a secondary way to join.
-For the MVP we shipped QR only because it was faster to implement and removes the friction of typing on a TV remote with a D-pad.
-Code entry sits in the roadmap as a v2 capability for contexts where a QR scan isn't practical.
+The MVP shipped QR only: faster to build and no typing on a TV remote D-pad.
+A typed code sits in the roadmap as a v2 fallback for contexts where a scan isn't practical.

 Persistent top and bottom bars